-Personality & voice definition
+Personality & Voice Definition

 Headmaster lets you define the agent’s personality, tone, and voice through a personality file — a Markdown document that sits at the top of the system prompt and shapes every response.What it is